nus-cs2103-AY2122S1/ip/docs/README.md

 ### **Here's what you're gonna do!**

 1. Download this [`Bot.jar`](https://github.com/Timothyoung97/ip/releases/download/A-Jar/Bot.jar) file.
-2. Open up your preferred terminal.
-3. Navigate to the directory where you save `Bot.jar`.
+2. Navigate to the directory where you save `Bot.jar`.
-4. Run the following command to start using me!
-   - `java -jar Bot.jar`
+3. Double Click!
-5. Enjoy and have fun!
+4. Enjoy and have fun!

 ## 3. Features Development 👩‍💻